MatrixMagician/ansible/README.md

-# ansible
+# Ansible testing
-This is a test repository
+This is my repo on how to work with Ansible using my own playbook.